 Don’t think you have a green thumb?
 You will by the end of this article!
-Nothing brightens a room and says “welcome home” like a vibrant houseplant (and four children running around…and three dogs…).
+Nothing brightens a room and says “welcome home” like vibrant houseplants (and four children running around…and three dogs…).

 But these green beauties are so much more than good looks.
 Integrating plants for your home helps purify stagnant indoor air, removing pollutants and replacing them with fresh oxygen so you’ll be breathing better in your space.
-No matter if you’re a plant pro or green to gardening, here are 10 must-have plants for your home!
+No matter if you’re a plant pro or green to gardening, here are 10 must-have plants to brighten up your home this spring!

 The earth has more than 80,000 species of edible plants.
 However, 90 percent of the foods humans eat come from just 30 species of plants.